Skip to main content

 Understanding the Body’s Internal Signals

-The operates on a complex feedback loop, similar to a finely tuned thermostat.
+The endocrine system operates on a complex feedback loop, similar to a finely tuned thermostat.
 When hormone levels drop below a certain set point, the body’s regulatory centers, primarily the hypothalamus and pituitary gland, detect this change and send signals to stimulate hormone production.
 Conversely, when levels are sufficient, these centers reduce their signaling.

 This delicate balance ensures that the body maintains physiological stability.
 When this feedback system becomes dysregulated, whether due to aging, stress, or other factors, symptoms begin to surface.